askdfjlas/pokemonaspire/README.md

 Work-in-progress Pokémon game for the Arduboy.

-Current features:

-Tilemaps, collision detection, animated sprite with same controls as in R/B/Y.
+Current features include tilemaps, collision detection, animated sprite with same controls as in R/B/Y.